spaceshark123/NeuralNetwork/README.md

 A few neural networks and their training sets have been pre-included into the project, ready to be loaded in.
 They are:

-- `SavedNetwork1`: simple neural network to add 2 numbers
+- `SavedNetwork1`: simple neural network to add 2 numbers (object mode)
-- `SavedNetwork2`: deep neural network to add 2 numbers
+- `SavedNetwork2`: deep neural network to add 2 numbers (object mode)
-- `TrainSet1`: training/test dataset for adding 2 numbers (can be used for `SavedNetwork1` and `SavedNetwork2`)
+- `TrainSet1`: training/test dataset for adding 2 numbers (can be used for `SavedNetwork1` and `SavedNetwork2`) (object mode)
-- `MNISTNetwork`: an untrained neural network with the correct topology to evaluate MNIST cases (digit recognition). accuracy ≈ 10.61%
+- `MNISTNetwork`: an untrained neural network with the correct topology to evaluate MNIST cases (digit recognition). accuracy ≈ 10.61% (object mode)
-- `MNISTNetworkTrained`: a trained neural network that evaluates MNIST cases (digit recognition) with near perfect accuracy. accuracy ≈ 99.78%
+- `MNISTNetworkTrained`: a trained neural network that evaluates MNIST cases (digit recognition) with near perfect accuracy. accuracy ≈ 99.78% (object mode)
+- `MNISTParams`: same as `MNISTNetworkTrained`, but as plain text (parameters mode)